 WHAT ELSE HAVE I DONE?

 Plenty.
 I spent an entire week with John and Yoko at the Montreal Bed-In for Peace at the Queen Elizabeth Hotel. hen I started at the Montreal Gazette I wrote a showbiz gossip column.
 I covered the Academy Awards 13 years in a row and figured that was enough.
 Then I became the society editor and ate way too much.
 Finally I wrote a weekly political column back in the day people actually thought that Quebec might separate from Canada and become an independent country.

-My co-host on my first day at CJAD was former Canadian prime minister Kim Campbell.
+My co-host on my first day at CJAD Radio was former Canadian prime minister Kim Campbell.
 Oh yes, I then went on to have my own highly-rated radio talk show for more than 20 years.

 DID I WIN ANY PRIZES?